labri-progress/AIFEX/README.md

 ## Run the AIFEX server

 AIFEX is designed as a docker compose platform.

-To deploy it, just run.
+To run it, you have to have a Docker Server that supports docker-compose, then just execute:

     ./dev.sh